Backtesting Lambda Value at Risk: and models

-\cite{HP15} proposed a method to estimate the $\Lambda$ function that is called \textit{dynamic benchmark approach}.
-The $\Lambda$ function represents the proxy of the tails of the market's P$\&$L distributions.
-This approach is called dynamic since the $\Lambda$ is re-estimated at each time $t$ according the information in $t-1$.
-This feature allows the $\Lambda VaR$ to be: 1. sensitive to the tail risk, in fact, $\Lambda VaR$ can discriminate the risk of assets with different tail behavior; 2. reactive to the market fluctuations: the probability level given by the $\Lambda$ function changes according the different asset reaction to the market fluctuations.
+\cite{HP15} proposed a method to compute the $\Lambda$ function that is called dynamic benchmark approach.
+Here, the $\Lambda$ function is taken as proxy of the tails of the market return distribution.
+This feature allows $\Lambda VaR$ to assess the different asset reactions in respect to the market by detecting different confidence levels.
+This approach is also dynamic since $\Lambda$ is re-estimated at each time $t$ according the information in $t-1$.
+In this way, $\Lambda VaR$ incorporates the recent market fluctuations and adjusts the confidence level according the different asset reactions.